 - Custom role definitions

-These omissions are intentional: the goal is to illustrate how runtime IAM bindings are wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how IAM bindings are wired, not provide drop-in access control modules.
 See the Runtime IAM Binding resource reference for all available configuration options.

 Let's manage IAM Permissions for GCP AI Notebooks